 Maybe it's because of the size, but the painting also stands out more, including some lines on the impulse pods.

-Although she is not much of a ship, she is still nice to look at and I don't have any gripes about this model other than the labeling issue.
+Although she is not much of a ship, the model is still nice to look at and I don't have any gripes about this model other than the labeling issue.

 And here she is flying away from the Enterprise D as well.